-In the best case scenario, self-healing DevOps and real-time error capture allow Ops functions (responsible for front-line support) to seamlessly engage with Dev teams on difficult problems while minimising issues to end users and improving subsequent developments.
+In the best-case scenario, self-healing DevOps and real-time error capture allow Ops functions (responsible for front-line support) to seamlessly engage with Dev teams on severe problems while minimizing issues to end-users and improving subsequent developments.
 Development and operations work harmoniously to drive better outcomes and improved innovation.

 DevOps enables on-demand enterprise, driving profits and a competitive advantage

 The big selling point of DevOps is that it will drive growth.
 Businesses are in the game of making money.
-With DevOps, this isn’t a stretch.
+With DevOps, this isn't a stretch.
 DevOps is a better way to do application development.
-When done right, “at scale”, innovation is increased, risks decreased and outcomes improved.
+When done right, "at scale," innovation is increased, risks decreased, and outcomes improved.
 DevOps is critical to hyperscaling.
-It allows for more flexibility within a system capable of far greater growth and responsiveness.
-Change and access become ‘on-demand’.
+It allows for more flexibility within a system capable of far more significant growth and responsiveness.
+Change and access become 'on-demand.'

 DevOps is agile within software development.
-That means faster-releases, changes executed more quickly, minimising downtime, and feedback loops that allow teams to take on real-world data and customer input.
-This is a critical segment of creating the on-demand enterprise — allowing users to access information and services when they need them, and dynamically responding to input.
-This is critical to innovation, growth, and meeting the expectations of customers and employees alike.
+That means faster-releases, changes executed more quickly, minimizing downtime, and feedback loops that allow teams to take on real-world data and customer input.
+It is a critical segment of creating the on-demand enterprise — allowing users to access information and services when they need them and dynamically responding to input.
+It is essential to innovation, growth, and meeting the expectations of customers and employees alike.

 Delivering the on-demand enterprise allows for better customer relationships.
 It also allows you to attract and retain the best engineers.
-Talented people want to work on the cutting-edge.
-You need a fast-moving organisation to hire and retain the best staff.
-The next generation, raised in an on-demand digital environment expects this.
-All of this means improved outcomes, competitive advantage and more sales.
-It means better business.
+Talented people want to work on cutting-edge.
+You need a fast-moving organization to hire and retain the best staff.
+The next generation, raised in an on-demand digital environment, expects this.
+All of this means improved outcomes, competitive advantage, and more sales.
+It means improvements in the business.

-Drawing parallels to the benefits of other agile initiatives in your organisation or other industries may help non-technically minded people understand the value of DevOps.
-However, the bottom line is that DevOps will improve your bottom line, employee retention and hiring.
+Drawing parallels to the benefits of other agile initiatives in your organization or other industries may help non-technically minded people understand the value of DevOps.
+However, the bottom line is that DevOps will improve your bottom line, employee retention, and hiring.

-With DevOps, you will be able to dynamically respond to change, develop faster (developing a competitive advantage), have less downtime and improve user experiences.
-This is exactly what everyone wants to hear.
+With DevOps, you will be able to dynamically respond to change, develop faster (developing a competitive advantage), have less downtime, and improve user experiences.
+It is what everyone wants to hear.

 DevOps empowers operations teams